History of Game of Thrones in Timeline

 2012: Game of Thrones Fans Ranked Most Devoted

-In 2012, Vulture ranked Game of Thrones fans as the most devoted in popular culture, surpassing those of Lady Gaga, Justin Bieber, Harry Potter, and Star Wars.
+In 2012, Vulture ranked Game of Thrones fans as the most devoted in popular culture.

-2012: Game of Thrones Ranks Second in Deaths per Episode
+2012: Game of Thrones Deaths Per Episode Ranking

-In 2012, a study revealed that Game of Thrones ranked second among 40 recent television drama shows in terms of deaths per episode, averaging 14.
+In 2012, a study revealed that Game of Thrones ranked second in deaths per episode among 40 recent television drama shows, averaging 14 deaths per episode.

-On February 19, 2013, DVD-Blu-ray box sets and digital downloads of the second season became available.
+On February 19, 2013, DVD and Blu-ray box sets and digital downloads of the second season became available.

 June 12, 2013: Game of Thrones: Season Three Ratings

-As of 2013, approximately 58% of Game of Thrones viewers were male and 42% were female, with the average male viewer being 41 years old.
+As of 2013, approximately 58% of series viewers were male and 42% female, with an average male viewer age of 41.
+The series showed a high fan engagement rate compared to other fantasy series.

-By 2013, Northern Ireland's creative industries saw an estimated 12.4 percent growth in arts, entertainment, and recreation jobs due to the production of Game of Thrones and other TV series.
+Between 2008 and 2013, Northern Ireland's creative industries saw an estimated 12.4 percent growth in arts, entertainment, and recreation jobs.

-2013: BBC News Highlights Fan Devotion to Game of Thrones
+2013: BBC News on Fan Devotion and Cultural Impact

-In 2013, BBC News reported on the intense passion and devotion of Game of Thrones fans, noting that it had created a phenomenon unlike anything related to other popular TV series.
-This was seen in fan fiction, Game of Thrones-themed burlesque routines, and parents naming their children after series characters.
+In 2013, BBC News reported on the extreme devotion of fans, leading to fan fiction, burlesque routines, and parents naming children after series characters.

 2013: Political Leaders Reference Game of Thrones

-In 2013, HBO said it intended to make its content more widely available within a week of the US premiere (including HBO Go) to combat unauthorized downloads.
+In 2013, HBO said it intended to make its content more widely available within a week of the US premiere, including on HBO Go, to combat unauthorized downloads.

 In 2013, Pixomondo earned a Primetime Emmy Award for Outstanding Special Visual Effects for "Valar Dohaeris".